Quickstart Guide

 is itself a dictionary, composed of one record per table.
 For each record, the key corresponds to the table name and the value is a tuple associating a Pandas Dataframe and a list of keys (first the main key, then the secondary keys).
 And relations

-Once you've described the multi-table input data, no further effort is required.
+Once you have described the multi-table input data, no further effort is required.

 Visualizing the Analysis Reports